hydra-synth/hydra-synth/README.md

 ```

 #### Using Custom Sources
 Any canvas, video, or image element can serve as a source in addition to the built-in source functions for sharing camera, screen capture, and remote streams.
+Video and images must be fully loaded before being passed to hydra.

 Add a custom source: